 Fighting for abused, disabled and injured children, the developmentally disabled, and other at-risk children injured in the care of the state and by other providers is the singular mission at Talenfeld Law.
+We also represent children that are sexually abused and victims of sex trafficking.

 As Florida’s premier law firm exclusively dedicated to fighting for and protecting the rights of abused, disabled and injured children in personal injury and damages cases, our lawyers have earned their reputations nationally by earning precedent-setting verdicts and rulings, delivering multimillion dollar settlements and providing pro bono legal counsel that helps our clients on their paths to recovery.